 Recently, I traveled home.
-The whole visitation was as though being precisely managed by a technology – some robotic systems somewhere – from a remote location.
+The whole visitation was as though being precisely managed by technology – some robotic systems somewhere – from a remote location.
 Everything was due according to schedule.
-Despite so, I had some gratis time.
+Despite so, I had a great time.
 On one occasion, while doing a skim on a deck of my old books, I came across an unlikely script.
 It was a dedication book.

 Let us jog our memories a little bit.
-Back in the ages, a little while after our high school days, you could remember most of your close friends.
-Funny of it all, you are past university and can hardly remember more than a handful of them.
+Back in the age, sometime after our high school days, you could remember most of your close friends.
+Funny of it all, you are past university now and can hardly remember more than a handful of them.
 That was my case until I came across this “angelic” book.

 My farewell book gave me the oldest documentation of school life, forget primary school life because we were still in our uncivilized cocoons, which equated to the old wine.
-In fact it tasted as wine that had been aging for a thousand years.
+It tasted like wine that had been aging for a thousand years.

 What did I notice then?

 First, if you want to exactly know your character and personality, read your high school farewell book.
-In high school I noticed, the friends then were very honest and only wrote what was in their minds.
+In high school, I noticed that friends then were very honest and only wrote what was in their minds.
 They were cognizant of your unfeigned you.
-If you ask some of your current friends to tell you of your character and personality, a good percentage of them will sugar coat the truth.
+If you ask some of your current friends to tell you about your character and personality, a good percentage of them will sugarcoat the truth.
 They will try their best to appease your ego.
-The best friends then are the age old friends.
+The best friends then are the age-old ones.

-For instance a friend recommended I don’t forget being implicated in a “negative group” back in the days.
+For instance, a friend recommended I don’t forget being implicated in a “negative group” back in the day.
 The truth has always been that I was never a negative person.
 The only thing, perhaps, which was wrongly observed of me could be my unconventional nature.

-Thirdly is the nicknames given to some of our teachers and prefects.
+Thirdly are the nicknames given to some of our teachers and prefects.
 I read them and giggled like I had inhaled laughing gas.
-More than two thirds of my classmates had nicknames not mentioning of more than ninety five percent of the teachers.
-We laughed at this more often and that was the enjoyable moments of our lives then.
-This nicknames and their enigma nature were like the freedom songs South Africans sang in the battle field for their liberation from the apartheid regime.
+More than two-thirds of my classmates had nicknames not to mention more than ninety-five percent of the teachers.
+We laughed at this more often and that was the most enjoyable moment of our lives then.
+These nicknames and their enigma nature were like the freedom songs South Africans sang on the battlefield for their liberation from the apartheid regime.
 That is what reinforced their atrophy as did our case too.

-Fourthly was the unity in our diversities.
-The only point when all of us wished go to university and most importantly the same university.
-We often dreamt of succeeding together, sharing the same girlfriend as a class, and going to a trip together.
+Fourthly was the unity in our diversity.
+The only point when all of us wished to go to university and most importantly the same university.
+We dreamt of succeeding together, sharing the same girlfriend as a class, and going on a trip together.

 Somewhere on the way things changed, maybe after we realized that things never work in our favor always.
-Our parent’s numbers we shared at that time became obsolete immediately we “chanukadi” and got gadgets of our own.
-We rarely keep in touch as time goes by unless we are friends to death.
+The parent’s numbers we shared at that time became obsolete immediately after we “Chanukad” (became enlightened) and got gadgets of our own.
+We rarely keep in touch as time goes by unless we are very dear friends.

 Times are changing.
-Nowadays fare wells are written as text messages and shared on WhatsApp or Facebook with help of spell checkers.
+Nowadays fare wells are written as text messages and shared on WhatsApp or Facebook with the help of spell checkers.
 No authenticity.
 It is not sweet anymore.
-They young men don’t have time to creatively weave something off their head and maybe remind you who had the best handwriting, the best composition writer, the critical thinker, the joker, the playboy, the enemy of the teachers, the Bokonos et cetera.
+The young men don’t have time to creatively weave something off their heads and maybe remind you who had the best handwriting, the best composition writer, the critical thinker, the joker, the playboy, the enemy of the teachers, the Bokonos et cetera.

 History often redeems itself.
 I can’t tell if this will redeem itself.
 I wish I had another farewell book for my campus life.
-I could treasure it as much as I treasure the high school master piece.
-High school life still remains the most crucial, historical and intriguing one to me.
+I could treasure it as much as I treasure the high school masterpiece.
+High school life remains the most crucial, historical, and intriguing one to me yet.

-Note: We can share what we learnt from our high school lives.
+Note: We can share what we learned from our high school lives.